-3. Blogs are necessary part of Vet practice’s social media marketing.
+3. Blogs are a necessary part of Vet practice’s Online marketing/Social media marketing.

 Vet niche related blogs are absolutely needed.
-Not only are blogs a great way to share information, but they have tremendous SEO value, because the keywords and phrases used demonstrate a practice’s offerings and make the content very attractive to Google and other search engines.
-Any Business need to own their content, and there’s no better content to own than blogs posts.
+Not only are blogs a great way to share information, but they have tremendous SEO value because the keywords and phrases used to demonstrate a practice’s offerings and make the content very attractive to Google and other search engines.
+Any Business needs to own its content, and there’s no better content to own than blogs posts.
 The blog posts can drive traffic to your website when linked to Facebook Posts or LinkedIn posts.

 The first thing to do is to look out a month ahead to see whether there is a special day or a celebration.
 Then decide what content, if any, you want to build around that event, whether it’s a video or a blog or just a couple of memes.

 Seasons and holidays can drive a lot of what vets can post.
-For instance, around school Holidays seasons, there’s an upsurge in pet boarding, so vets can schedule posts about pet boarding during those times.
+For instance, around school Holidays seasons, there’s an upsurge in pet boarding or Petfood , so vets can schedule posts about pet boarding during those times.
 Also, certain holidays drive particular kinds of posts.
-For instance, people buy puppies and kitties around Christmas time, so vets have posts leading up to Xmas about how people really need to think about to buy or adopt a puppy.
+For instance, people buy puppies and kitties around Christmas time, so vets have posts leading up to Xmas about how people really need to think about buying or adopting a puppy

 5.Consistent regular posts are the key!